cemenenkoff/qsnake/README.md

 9. Once your virtual environment is activated, close and restart your VS Code terminal.
 10. You should see a `(<myenvname>)` string above the terminal input when the environment is active.
 11. Press `Ctrl+Shift+P` to open VS Code's command palette.
-12. From the dropdown menu, click `Python: Select Interpreter`
+12. From the dropdown menu, click `Python: Select Interpreter`.
 13. Select `Python 3.9.7 64-bit ('<myenvname>':venv)`.
 (It may already be selected automatically.)
 14. Run `pip list` to see a list of installed packages.
 It should only have 2-3 modules.
 15. Run `pip install -r requirements.txt` to install all dependencies on your activated virtual environment.